ddols/Structural-genome-annotation-workflow/README.md

 ```

 The `(base)` part indicates that `conda` is active and running its
 default environment.
-If for whatever reason it does not appear in your
+If, for whatever reason, it does not appear in your
 prompt, typing `source ~/.bashrc` or `source ~/.bash_profile` will do.
 A
 quick `ls -la ~` should tell you which type of `.bash` file you have.

 # Step 1 - Setting the proper environment

 Okay!
-Now that you have successfully installed `conda` in your computer,
+Now that you have successfully installed `conda` on your computer,
 we will focus on creating an environment that will ensure that the
 workflow runs properly.
 Based on the [original
 workflow](https://github.com/sdind/genome_annotation_workflow?tab=readme-ov-file),